The Perfect boat hire location in Cyprus.

 The coastline of the Akamas is one of the most beautiful in Cyprus.
 When you rent a boat you will have many different bays to explore and sights to see along the way.
 Some of the highlights are described below.

 A beautiful five-star hotel and resort with the best beach watersports in Cyprus.

 Located high on the hillside past the baths of Aphrodite this church, although in ruin, is still visited regularly.
 Legend has it that the Akamas is home to 100 churches and only 99 have been found.
 The last one is Aphrodite’s tomb filled with gold and jewels.
 So please tell us if you find it!

 St Georges Island

 This island is located around 800 meters offshore from St George’s Reef.
-On the surface the barren volcanic outcrop is home to multiple species of seabirds.
-Below the surface the island is home to a vast array of marine life including tuna, groupers, trumpet fish and octopus.
-This is also one of our favorite dive sites.
+On the surface, the barren volcanic outcrop is home to multiple species of seabirds.
+Below the surface, the island is home to a vast array of marine life including tuna, groupers, trumpet fish and octopus.
+This is also one of our favourite dive sites.

 Aphrodite’s rock is situated below the fabled baths of Aphrodite, with a prominent cross mounted on the highest point.
 Many local legends exist as to why the cross is there, from the absurd to the tragic.
 So, drop anchor here and see if you can find the answers.
 This also marks the start of the Akamas National Park.